Sats-Terminal/spark-bridge-backend/docs/schemes_described.md

 _User initiates bridging of Spark (wRunes) into Runes_

 1) User sends a [burn transaction][8] transferring the chosen amount of BTKN tokens (from User’s Spark wallet) back to the Bridge-Vault address on Spark and includes the user’s desired Bitcoin in the metadata.

-2) Spark rollup node: Mines the burn transaction in a block.
+---
+_Burning transferred tokens_

+2) After receiving tokens on bridge account, burning process in initiated.
-3) Spark BTKN indexer: Detects the burn and creates a BurnReceipt: `{spark_txid, ttxo_index, amount, rune_id, dest PKᵣ}`, which is then sent to the Watcher.
+Obtaining additional information from BurnReceipt: `{spark_txid, ttxo_index, amount, rune_id, dest PKᵣ}`.
+3) Burning is initiated by token owner (bridge account) by sending burning token [request][8].

+---
+_Forming of exit transaction in BTC_

+4) Form BTC transaction with correct amount of Runes tokens to be transferred to user’s BTC pubkey and appropriate amount of Rnes tokens data in description.
+Collects t partial signatures, combines them into a single signature, constructs the Bitcoin transaction (including the Runes TRANSFER opcode for the correct asset and quantity), and broadcasts it.
 Burned tokens are irreversible — they cannot be recovered or reused.
-4) Watcher micro-service: Relays the BurnReceipt to its local FROST signer daemon.
-5) Create a Bitcoin vault-spend transaction.
-This transaction will transfer the corresponding amount of Runes from the vault UTXO to the user_pubkey_BTC.
-6) Collects t partial signatures, combines them into a single signature, constructs the Bitcoin transaction (including the Runes TRANSFER opcode for the correct asset and quantity), and broadcasts it.
+5) Collects t partial signatures, combines them into a single signature, constructs the Bitcoin transaction (including the Runes TRANSFER opcode for the correct asset and quantity), and broadcasts it.
-7) Bitcoin full node verifier confirms the vault-spend transaction.
+6) Bitcoin full node verifier confirms the vault-spend transaction.
    Once the agreed confirmation depth (e.g., 6 blocks) is reached, the Runes are secure in the user’s L1 wallet.
-The Spark-side supply has already been burned, maintaining a 1-for-1 backing.

 [1]: https://docs.spark.money/spark/withdrawals#cooperative-exit
 [2]: https://docs.spark.money/spark/core-concepts#spark-entity-se